-4.2Vesting of Stock Options.
-Upon the occurrence of a Change in Control, the Company shall cause all Executive options to purchase Company stock, which options were issued pursuant to the Company's employee stock option plans and which options are outstanding immediately prior to the Change in Control Date, to become fully vested and exercisable as of the Change in Control Date.
+4.2Vesting of Equity Compensation.
+Upon the occurrence of a Change in Control, the Company shall cause any and all equity compensation, including but not limited to stock options and restricted stock units, issued to Executive pursuant to the Company's equity incentive plans and which are outstanding and unvested immediately prior to the Change in Control Date, to become fully vested and exercisable as of the Change in Control Date.